 Councillors look after some important community assets, including the recreation ground and the cemetery in the centre of the village.

-The council's income comes from part of the council tax called the precept (around £16 per year per resident or £35 per band D household), from renting out land and from burial fees.
+The council's income comes from part of the council tax called the precept (around £90 per year per band D household), from renting out land and from burial fees.

 The Community Council are not responsible for all public services in Llangattock but can be a voice for local residents and represent their views to service providers.
 Find out more by visiting our What We Do page.